ROBOPOL: Social Robotics Meets Vehicular Communications for Cooperative Automated Driving: Proof-of-concept

-Social robot interaction relies on a well-structured architecture to execute its actions effectively in both indoor and outdoor environments.
-The proposed system consists of four main components that work in conjunction to ensure safe and intelligent interactions with pedestrians and vehicles.
-The first component is the perception process that is responsible for analyzing data from the ARI robot’s camera and V2X communication messages to identify pedestrian intentions and assess the surrounding environment.
-By processing this information, the system can detect potential interactions and anticipate movements, enhancing the robot’s situational awareness.
-The second component is the V2X processing module that manages CAMs exchanged with connected vehicles, such as e-bikes.
-This module processes relevant data and estimates potential risks, enabling the system to proactively address safety concerns.
-The third component is the decision-making module that employs a FSM to analyze the information provided by the perception and V2X processing components.
-Based on this analysis, the system determines the most appropriate actions for the robot, ensuring that it responds effectively to dynamic environmental changes.
-The final component is the interaction module that executes the tasks determined by the FSM, allowing the robot to communicate with pedestrians through motion commands and voice messages.
+Social robot interaction in dynamic traffic environments requires a well-structured and robust system architecture to ensure reliable operation in both indoor and outdoor settings.
+The proposed ARI software framework is therefore organized into four main components, as illustrated in~Fig.~\ref{fig:architecture}, to enable safe, context-aware, and efficient interaction with pedestrians and connected vehicles.
+The perception module processes data from ARI’s onboard camera to detect pedestrians and infer their intentions in real time.
+All camera data are processed locally and are not stored, thereby addressing privacy considerations.
+The \ac{V2X} processing module manages the \ac{CAM} from connected road users, such as e-bikes, and extracts relevant information to assess potential risks.
+By combining perception and communication data, the system enhances its situational awareness and is able to anticipate possible interactions.
+The decision-making module utilizes a \ac{FSM} to analyze inputs from the perception and \ac{V2X} modules and determine appropriate system actions under varying environmental conditions.
+Finally, the interaction module executes the selected actions through motion commands and voice messages, enabling clear and effective communication with pedestrians.

-In addition to the ARI robot, the system architecture also incorporates an intelligent e-bike equipped with its own V2X processing module.
-This module is responsible for transmitting and interpreting V2X messages, specifically CAMs, and DENMs.
+In addition to the ARI robot, the system architecture also incorporates an intelligent e-bike equipped with its own \ac{V2X} processing module.
+This module is responsible for transmitting and interpreting \ac{V2X} messages, specifically \acp{CAM}, and \acp{DENM}.
 By integrating these components, the proposed architecture enables a seamless flow of information between the ARI robot, connected vehicles, and vulnerable road users.